anhsirk0/awesome-config/README.md

 # my config for awesome window manager

 ## Features
-Minimal - no fancy effects, widgets
+Minimal - no fancy effects, no fancy widgets (most of the themes are similar)
 Modular - Different files for keybindings, rules, rc.lua
 Rofi Scripts for some Useful tasks - control Volume, Brightness, Wifi, Emoji, BrowserMenu, Lollypop music